jgbotello/Web-Science/HW5-Graph Partitioning/Report.md

 Edges with high betweenness often act as "bridges" between clusters.

 I implemented the algorithm by creating a funtion in python to make the process easier.
 In each iteration I visualize the edges that were removed.
-The [code](https://github.com/jgbotello/Web-Science/blob/main/HW5-Graph%20Partitioning/code/Code.ipynb) follows these key steps:
+The [code](https://github.com/jgbotello/Web-Science/blob/main/HW5-Graph%20Partitioning/code/Code.ipynb) follows these steps:

 1. Load the Karate Club graph using NetworkX.